 These are so easy to make and quite yummy for an appetizer among friends or a light lunch with a salad.
 Use whatever vegetables and seasonings you like.
 Actually these are just like quesadillas and you can put anything you want on them.
 See my post Kitchen Gadgets – Pizza Stones.
 I buy my tortillas (I suppose I could make my own); see below for how to make grilled flatbread.

-Tortilla Pizzas on the Grill
+Tortilla or Flatbread Pizzas on the Grill

 - flour tortillas to fit your stone (I use whole wheat tortillas) I have an 8″, 10″ and 16 x 14-inch (Emile Henry does make a bigger stone than 10″)